ArnaudBuchholz/psbots/docs/engine/Optimizations.md

 * `callCycle` inside [`call.ts`](https://github.com/ArnaudBuchholz/psbots/blob/main/engine/src/core/state/call.ts)
 * `blockCycle` inside [`block.ts`](https://github.com/ArnaudBuchholz/psbots/blob/main/engine/src/core/state/block.ts)
 * `parseCycle` inside [`parse.ts`](https://github.com/ArnaudBuchholz/psbots/blob/main/engine/src/core/state/parse.ts)

-> [!IMPORTANT]
-> To prepare for the inlining process, these functions were refactored to use the `.call` syntax.
-As a result, each function has a common signature and can access `this` as in the main method.

 These dependencies are illustrated in the following graph :